the-mirror-gdp/godot/README.md

 # The Mirror's fork of Godot Engine

-This repo is a fork of Godot Engine, designed for The Mirror.
+This repo is a fork of Godot Engine, designed for The Mirror, a Roblox & UEFN alternative giving you the freedom to own what you create: an all-in-one game development platform.

 It includes several features submitted upstream as pull requests, and some features specific to The Mirror that are not suitable upstream.

 Here is a highlight of some of the included features:

-- `modules/app_protocol` adds support for protocols and IPC (inter-process communication), such as clicking on a link in a web browser to open your Godot application.
+- `modules/app_protocol` adds support for protocols and IPC (inter-process communication) for deep linking, such as clicking on a link in a web browser to open your Godot application.
 - `modules/godot_tracy` adds support for the Tracy profiler via AndreaCatania's [godot_tracy](https://github.com/AndreaCatania/godot_tracy) module.
 - `modules/jolt` adds a custom Jolt implementation completely separate from Godot's built-in physics.
 This includes a general-purpose `JBody3D` node type that replaces all `CollisionObject3D`-derived node types.
 The GLTF module has been modified to support importing GLTF physics as these new nodes (on by default, can be disabled with one line of code change).
 - `modules/network_synchronizer` adds support for network synchronization via AndreaCatania's [network_synchronizer](https://github.com/GameNetworking/network_synchronizer) module.